lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 ## A Tale of Two Worlds, and Some Bridges

-Constructing terms proofs directly in Gallina often happens when one is writing dependently-typed definition.
-For instance, we can write a type safe `from_option`{.coq} function (inspired by [this very nice write-up](https://plv.csail.mit.edu/blog/unwrapping-options.html)) such that the option to unwrap shall be accompagnied by a proof that said option contains something.
+Constructing terms proofs directly in Gallina often happens when one is writing dependently typed definition.
+For instance, we can write a type-safe `from_option`{.coq} function (inspired by [this very nice write-up](https://plv.csail.mit.edu/blog/unwrapping-options.html)) such that the option to unwrap shall be accompanied by a proof that said option contains something.
 This extra argument is used in the `None`{.coq} case to derive a proof of `False`{.coq}, from which we can derive anything.